Advertising and ad networks

 Ad Cue Points – time-based points on an entry that can be used to view advertisements on the Kaltura Video Editing Tools Timeline.

-• Add the VAST tag to an entry
+Add a VAST tag to an entry:

 1. Go to the Content tab and click on the Entries tab.